 4. What is a good answer to this interview question?

 A good answer to this interview question will be different for each applicant, but a strong answer will be genuine, self-reflective, well-structured and passionate.
-Present your personal reasons for pursuing medicine as a career as more than just a desire to help people or because medicine is an interesting field.
+Present your personal reasons for pursuing medicine as a career.
 Use a personal narrative to explain what has drawn you towards medicine.

 5. Does my answer to this interview question matter?